Professor Ed Galea

 BSc, Dip.Ed, Phd, AMISASI, CMath, FIMA, CEng, MIFireE.

 Professor of Mathematical Modelling, the founding Director of the Fire Safety Engineering Group (FSEG) and Co-Director of the Centre for Numerical Modelling and Process Analysis, where he has worked in the area of Computational Fire Engineering (CFE) research since 1985.
-He is the author of 130+ academic and professional publications, has generated research funding in excess of £3 million between 2004 and 2006, and serves on a number of International/National standards committees concerned with fire safety such as IMO, ISO, BSI and SFPE.
-He also serves on a number of influential government safety and security committees, including SAPER (Scientific Advisory Panel for Emergency Response), which is chaired by Prof Sir David King, Chief Scientific Advisor to the UK Government.
+He is the author of 250+ academic and professional publications, has generated research funding in excess of £5 million between 2008 and 2013, and serves on a number of International/National standards committees concerned with fire safety such as IMO, ISO, BSI and SFPE.
+He also serves on a number of influential government safety and security committees.
+He has won a number of awards for his work including; 1999 and 2002 Hodgson Prize from the Royal Aeronautical Society; 2001 British Computer Society Gold Medal, 2002 Queen’s Anniversary prize, 2002 RINA/Lloyds Register Safer Ship Award; 2006 Royal Aeronautical Society Gold Award; 2008 SFPE Jack Bono Award, 2010 Royal Aeronautical Society Bronze Award.

 BSc, MSc, PhD, FIMA, CMath, CSci

-Reader in Computational Fluid Dynamics, head of the fire simulation group of FSEG and Co-Director of the Centre for Numerical Modelling and Process Analysis.
+Professor in Computational Fluid Dynamics and head of the fire simulation group of FSEG.
 He started his research career as one of the first PhD students within the Centre in 1983.
-Within FSEG he leads the development and applications team for the CFD fire simulation software SMARTFIRE which has users in over 18 countries around the world.
+Within FSEG he leads the development and applications team for the CFD fire simulation software SMARTFIRE which has users in over 20 countries around the world.
 His wider interest in CFD means he interacts with all the research groups within the Centre.
-His research interests in fire and ventilation simulation include: heat/smoke movement in enclosures; dispersion of toxic combustion products from pool fires; modelling technologies for water-mist applications, fires in reduced gravity environments, smoldering fires, post-fire analysis, heat and mass transfer, combustion and radiation, etc. He has published over 100 papers concerning CFD and its applications.
+His research interests in fire and ventilation simulation include: heat/smoke movement in enclosures; dispersion of toxic combustion products from pool fires; modelling technologies for water-mist applications, fires in reduced gravity environments, smoldering fires, post-fire analysis, heat and mass transfer, combustion and radiation, etc. He has published over 150 papers concerning CFD and its applications.

 Dr Peter Lawrence